AndreiBertescu/NotePlan/README.md

 - Add the checklist functionality for the notes.
 - Make the website compatible with smaller screen displays.
 - Develop a mobile app version of NotePlan.
-- Fix a bug withe the saving of the description texts

 # Version 1.3:
 - Added two working profiles: production and development.